-50 chewing strokes
+50 chewing strokes.

-Each bolus was gently dabbed with a paper towel in order to eliminate possible excess of saliva and then flattened to a wafer of 1 mm thickness (Fig. 1-c).
+Each bolus was gently dabbed with a paper towel in order to eliminate any possible excess saliva and then flattened to form a 1-mm-thick wafer (Fig. 1-c).
 The total duration of the test was about 5 minutes.

-In the laboratory tests, an accurate digitization of each sample was performed.
+In the laboratory tests, an accurate digitisation of each sample was performed.
 The procedure was divided into two main phases:

-Acquisition phase, in which the images of different chewed wafers were captured by means of a CCD camera (1920x1080 pixels) mounted on a smart phone (LG G2 D802).
-Each wafer was acquired on a dark background to make it easier to separate the different colours.
-For all acquired images, the camera resolution, type of illumination and camera to bolus distance were kept fixed.
+An acquisition phase, in which the images of different chewed wafers were captured by means of a CCD camera (1,920 x 1,080 pixels) mounted on a smart phone (LG G2 D802).
+Each wafer was placed on a dark background so that the different colours could be more easily separated.
+For all the images acquired, the camera resolution, type of illumination and camera-to-bolus distance remained fixed.

 Processing phases, necessary to classify an image into different colour groups.
-A PC (Intel ® Core ™ i7-6700HQ, 2.6 GHz, 16.0 GB) with Windows 10 Home was used as electronic equipment in order to process the acquired data and MATLAB® R2017b software to enable colour-based segmentation.
+A PC (Intel ® Core ™ i7-6700HQ, 2.6 GHz, 16.0 GB) with Windows 10 Home was used to process the acquired data, and MATLAB® R2017b software enabled the colour-based segmentation.

 Image segmentation method

-K-means Clustering is the method proposed to process the images in order to obtain colour information of the mixed and unmixed area of the chewing gum.
-This method separates each pixel in a region, similar with respect to some property such as colour, intensity, or texture, from adjacent regions.
-For each region, called cluster, it is possible to define k centroids placed as much as possible far away from each other [19].
+K-means clustering was the method proposed to process the images in order to obtain information on the colours in the mixed and unmixed areas of the chewing gum.
+This method separates pixels into regions according to their properties, such as colour, intensity or texture.
+For each region, called a cluster, it is possible to define K centroids, which are placed as far from each other as possible [19].

-The next step is to take each point belonging to a given data set and associate it to the nearest centroid until no point is pending.
-When all objects are assigned to the initial group centroids, this step is executed for recalculate the positions of k new centroids as barycentre of the clusters.
-After we have these k new centroids, a new binding has to be done between the same data set points and the nearest new centroid.
-Because of this loop, it is possible to notice that the k centroids change their location systematically until centroids do not move any more.
+Each point belonging to a given dataset is then assigned to the nearest centroid until no points are left.
+When all the points have been assigned to an initial group of centroids, the positions of the new K centroids are then recalculated as the barycentre of the cluster.
+After identifying these new K centroids, a new binding has to be established between the same dataset points and the nearest new centroid.
+As a result of this loop, it is possible to observe that the K centroids change their location systematically until they stop moving.

-The optimal number of the k clusters to be adopted was determined from the value that minimizes the total intra-cluster variance [20].
-This is equivalent to minimizing the pairwise squared deviations of points in the same cluster:
+In the present study, the optimal number of K clusters to be adopted was determined from the value that minimises the total intra-cluster variance [20].
+This is equivalent to minimising the pairwise squared deviations of points in the same cluster:

-J =i=1cj=1cixi-vj2 (1)
+J =i=1cj=1cixi-vj2 , (1)

 where xi is the set of data points, vj is the set of centres, xi-vj is the Euclidean distance between xi and vj, ci is the number of data points in ith cluster and c is the number of cluster centres.

-In the frame of this work, the regions of each chewed gum were grouped into a set of four classes according to the pink, yellow, mixed colours and the background.
+In the framework of this study, the regions in each piece of chewed gum were grouped into a set of four classes according to colour: pink, yellow, mixed and background.

-The implemented algorithm is divided in the following steps:
+The implemented algorithm was divided into the following steps:

-1. “Read two input images”: first one is the front side of the chewed wafer (side a) and second one the opposite side (side b).
+1. ‘Read two input images’: the first is the front of the chewed wafer (side a) and the second is the opposite side (side b).

-2. “Select a ROI”: to create bounding boxes around each wafer and crop the image.
+2. ‘Select a region of interest’: create bounding boxes around each wafer and crop the image.

-3. “Convert image from RGB to L*a*b colour space”: L* represents brightness, ranging from 0-100; while a* and b* represent the colour opponents, respectively green–red and blue–yellow.
-This colour model encompasses the entire spectrum, including colours outside of human vision.
-Only a* and b* layers were used for the analysis to guarantee uniform intensity values and preserve the integrity of colour information.
+3. ‘Convert image from RGB to L*a*b colour space’: L* represents brightness, ranging from 0–100, while a* and b* represent the colour opponents, green–red and blue–yellow.
+This colour model encompasses the entire spectrum, including colours outside human vision.
+Only a* and b* layers were used for the analysis to guarantee uniform intensity values and preserve the integrity of the colour information.

 Figure 2.
-Labelled clusters: pink colour (a), yellow colour (b), mixed colour (c) and background (d).
+Labelled clusters: pink (a), yellow (b), mixed (c) and background (d).